Skip to main content

 We solve this problem using AutoInject, which itself leverages the Introspection source generator.
 Under the hood, AutoInject temporarily subscribes to providers for the values it needs.
 Once the providers have indicated all their dependencies are good to go, AutoInject will make sure the dependent nodes have a chance to set themselves up.
 If providers immediately provide their values as soon as they're ready (and they should), all of this can happen in the same frame, making everything nice and deterministic.

-To provide a value using AutoInject, our Player node simply needs to implement IProvide<T>
+To provide a value using AutoInject, our Player node simply needs to implement IProvide<T> for all of the value types it wants to provide.

 [Meta(typeof(IAutoNode))]